ipab-rad/av_gps/README.md

 ### ROS 2 launcher

-The `av_novatel_launch` ROS package contains the required launch files and configuration parameters for launching the driver for a Novatel PwrPak7D GNSS.
+The `av_gps_launch` ROS package contains the required launch files and configuration parameters for launching the driver for a Novatel PwrPak7D GNSS.

 ## Usage